pythonlover02/Proton-Sarek/README.md

 - **"default" (Default Value):**
   - Inherits all settings from the Base configuration.
   - Introduces a set of fixes for OpenGL/Vulkan for old GPUs.
+  - Set `PROTON_SET_GAME_DRIVE=1` to help with moding.

 - **"agg":**
-  - Represents an aggressive performance tuning mode, incorporating all features from the default configuration, plus the following enhancements:
+  - Represents an aggressive performance tuning mode, incorporating all features from the default configuration, plus the following:

   **OpenGL/WineD3D:**

   **NVIDIA:**
-  - Forces no Vsync to reduce input lag.
+  - Forces no Vsync.
   - Forces rendering textures under performance settings instead of the default quality settings.
   - Forces no Full-Screen Anti-Aliasing (FSAA) and FXAA.
   - Prevents the usage of anisotropic filtering.
   - Disables Variable Refresh Rate (VRR).

   **Mesa:**
-  - Forces no Vsync to minimize input lag.
+  - Forces no Vsync.
   - Disables error checking within the API to avoid CPU performance losses.
   - Disables dithering.
   - Forces no Full-Screen Anti-Aliasing (FSAA)